patricks-js/payment-api/README.md

 The API uses Spring Security for authentication control.
 The following roles are available:

 ```
-CUSTOMER -> Standard user role for logged-in users.
+COMMON -> Standard role for logged-in customers.
 MERCHANT -> Standard role for receive transfers (registering new partners).
 ```

-To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.
+To access protected endpoints as an ADMIN customer, provide the appropriate authentication credentials in the request header.

 <h2 id="contribute">📫 Contribute</h2>